aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 ## Introduction

 Your CloudFormation template has grown considerably over the course of this workshop.
 As your infrastructure grows, common patterns can emerge in which you declare the same components in each of your templates.

-For example, IAM instance role will very likely be used for every EC2 instance created, to enable SSH access.
-Instead of copying and pasting the same configuration into EC2 template, you can create dedicated template for IAM instance role and then use the `AWS::CloudFormation:Stack` resource to reference that template from within other templates.
+For example, you may wish to enable Systems Manager Session Manager access to every EC2 Instance.
+Instead of copying and pasting the same IAM role configuration, you can create a dedicated template containing the IAM role for the instance.
+You can then use this template via `AWS::CloudFormation::Stack`

 ## Lab Overview